Tax Debts – You Could Lose Your Personal Assets

 - appoint a liquidator

-If a director fails to comply, strictly within the 21 days, he/she will become personally liable for the unpaid taxes of the Company.
+If a director fails to comply within the 21 days, he/she will become personally liable for the unpaid PAYG of the Company.

-2. Where BAS & Super returns have been lodged more than 3 months after the due date for lodgement, a director is immediately personally liable for the company tax debts.
+2. Where BAS returns have been lodged more than 3 months after the due date for lodgement, directors are immediately personally liable for the company PAYG tax debts.

-This means that if the company cannot pay, the ATO may pursue the director for the unpaid PAYG and super debt of the company.
+This means that if the company cannot pay, the ATO may pursue the director personally.
+This will result in the loss of personal assets or even personal bankruptcy.

-Where no returns have been lodged, the ATO can undertake an audit or simply issue an estimated assessment of the debt and then issue a Director Penalty Notice based on that estimate.
+Where returns have not been lodged at all, the ATO can simply estimate their claim, or undertake an audit and then issue a Director Penalty Notice based on that estimate.
+Again, this leads to the loss of personal assets or even bankruptcy of the directors.

 - Director Penalty Notice where 21 days is allowed to avoid personal liability